NickMcConnell/AngbandPlus/lib/help/readme.txt

 --- Documentation Packages ---

 There are currently two documentation packages planned.
-The basic package will include non-spolier information necessary for a new player to learn all he needs to know about playing Zangband and will be included in all official Zangband source and binary releases.
+The basic package will include non-spoiler information necessary for a new player to learn all he needs to know about playing Zangband and will be included in all official Zangband source and binary releases.
 The extended package will included additional spoiler files and will be